K-rnivoro/Pimmodore-64/README.md

 In order to make the whole process easier, I've uploaded a complete version of Lagoela's BMC64 autoswitching version, including the ROMS and the VKM files.
 So you only need to setup a few things.
 However, I strongly recommend to read the [BMC64 readme](https://github.com/randyrossi/bmc64/blob/master/README.md) file for a good understanding of the BMC64 options.

+## How to test your keyboard and Joysticks.

+I strongly suggest to use the [Anykey program by T-Pau](https://github.com/T-Pau/Anykey).
+It has separate versions of programs for every 8 bit Commodore Computer.
+Very useful.